ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 \caption{TestBed Observed and Desired}
 \end{figure}

-The Reconciler now builds a set of observed pods and a set of desired pods. \ref{SlotsNewPods} shows an example scenario where the control-loop realizes that pods from the desired state are not in the current state, thus creating the missing pods in the *desired and not existing* set.
-In a different scenario displayed by \ref{SlotsNodeChange} the label on a node was removed, thus reducing the number of slots inside the Testbed.
+The Reconciler now builds a set of observed Pods and a set of desired Pods. \ref{SlotsNewPods} shows an example scenario where the control-loop realizes that Pods from the desired state are not in the current state, thus creating the missing Pods in the *desired and not existing* set.
+In a different scenario displayed by \ref{SlotsNodeChange} the label on a Node was removed, thus reducing the number of slots inside the Testbed.
 Pods that are in the *existing and not desired* set will be removed.
-The final set is the *desired and existing* set, which contains pods that already have the correct resources requirement and are placed on the correct node.
+The final set is the *desired and existing* set, which contains Pods that already have the correct resources requirement and are placed on the correct Node.

 Currently, the SlotOccupationStatus holds the following information:

-- **NodeID** and **NodeName**: which is derived from the Test-Bed Selector Label on the node
+- **NodeID** and **NodeName**: which is derived from the Test-Bed Selector Label on the Node
 - **Position**: which is the SlotID,
-- **slotPositionOnNode**: where the position does unique among the whole Test Bed, SlotPosition on node is only unique per node
+- **slotPositionOnNode**: where the position does unique among the whole Test Bed, SlotPosition on Node is only unique per Node
 - **PodName** and **PodUID**: The Name and the Unique Identifier of a Pod that is currently residing inside the slot
 - **state**: is the current state of the slot, which can either be *free*, *reserved*, or *occupied*